 We travel to France twice a year, during the summer and Christmas holidays, to spend time with Guillaume’s family and friends.
 We usually spend some time in Paris (below, Guillaume eating on a sidewalk terrace).
 Then we go to the south of France to be with Guillaume’s parents in their small village.

 The New Year’s holiday always means lots of delicious and long dinners cooked by Guillaume’s mom (top photo).
 We usually stay at least one week with his parents.
-Summer is a different scene, with long hikes and bike rides, and lots of splashing around in Guillaume’s parents’ pool.
-We also try to get back to Normandy to visit Guillaume’s aunts, uncles and grandmother.
+Summer is a different scene, with long hikes and bike rides, and lots of splashing around in the parents’ pool.
+We also try to get back to Normandy to visit Guillaume’s aunts, uncles and grandmother as often as possible.

 I grew up in a small town in Ohio and moved to New York in 1993 to attend Columbia University.
 Growing up with two brothers and one sister (I’m number three), there was always a lot of activity in our house.
-Probably because of this, I find slightly zany homes with non-stop action to be great, fun places for kids.
+Probably because of this, I find slightly zany homes with non-stop action (and plenty of pets) to be great, fun places for kids.

-Both of my brothers live in Brooklyn and we see them often.
+Both of my brothers live in Brooklyn and Gui and I see them often.
 My sister used to live with me in New York, but today resides with her husband and two children in Ohio.
+We see them several times a year — at big family holidays, and they stay with us when they visit New York.

-Professionally, I create and run travel-related websites.
-I started several of my own sites about 10 years ago, and still run them today.
+Professionally, I create and run travel-related websites and work in new media.
+I started several of my own sites about 15 years ago, and still run them today.

 Family in Ohio